 Belly dancing is an Arabic dance not as popular in India because it is considered too risqué for such a conservative country.

-And, here’s our video mashup of our four dance classes at the Delhi Dance Academy:
+For more tips check out some of the best hotels in Delhi and watch our video mashup of our 4 Bollywood classes at the Delhi Dance Academy: